 What inspired you to create your company?

 Eric, my co-founder, and I started learning about visual content when we worked together on Google Image Search.
 We saw both on our own social media feeds and through Google Search trends the rise of a new kind of video: short-form, ephemeral, high-volume video made to entertain and tell stories on social media.
+Which we soon realized would be a big hit.
+Social media and the likes of digital marketing is only going to grow from here, due to trends like these.
+Why?
+Because everyone is doing things online now, and features like SEO, (that people like Joshua George has had success with) has never been more important.
 Although video has changed a lot, the tools to create video haven’t.
 We had both felt the pain and slowness of iMovie and Premiere many times and, when we noticed the video megatrend, set out to make something better and more modern.

 What was your biggest obstacle and failure in going from idea to business?